-Diagnostic test Description All tests Runs all available e tests.
-Enter at least: An extension for or the Call-out test.
-An extension a MWI test. and a telephony profile name for the ber or an email address for the tact Lists query.
-Application Distributed Cache stributed cache server is running and can be read, written, and deleted.
-Call-out Tests whether ou calling a specific utbound calls are established by extension.
-When you pick up the deskphone, you must hear a test greeting.
-Administer the following parameters: Use default telephony parameters Select this check box to use the default telephony parameters.
-When you clear this check box, you can customize some of the telephony parameters that SIP uses Telephony profile name The profile name of the far-end SIP domain that you want the test to use.
+Diagnostic test Description All tests Runs all available tests.
+Enter at least: An extension for the Call-out test.
+An extension and a telephony profile name for t MWI test. he A mailbox number or an email address for the User and Contact Lists query.
+Application Distributed Cache Tests that the distributed cache server is running verifies that data can be read, written, and deleted Call-out Tests whether outbound calls are established by calling a specific extension.
+When you pick up the deskphone, you must hear test greeting.
+Administer the following parameters Use default telephony parameters Select this check box to use the default telephony parameters.
+When you clear this check box you can customize some of the telephony parameters that SIP uses , } Telephony profile name The profile name of the far-end SIP domain that you want the test to use.
 Far-end SIP domains are added on the Telephony Domains page.
-If you retain the default value, Messaging automatically selects a telephony profile.
-Caller ID name The caller ID of the test.
+If yo retain the default value, Messaging automatically select a telephony profile. ou Caller ID name The caller ID of the test.

 Diagnostic test Description Caller ID number The number that the caller ID displays for the test.
 P-Asserted Identity name The name that you want to enter in the identity information of the P-AI header.
 P-Asserted Identity number The number that you want to enter in the identity information of the P-AI header.
 Port (optional) The port or line that the application server uses to make the call.
-Cluster Tests the connectivity and the cluster configuration of the application server.
-The test connects verify if all the AD s to all the ADCS' in a cluster to DCS' respond.
+Cluster Tests the connect of the application ctivity and the cluster configuration server.
+The test connect verify if all the AE s to all the ADCS' in a cluster to OCS' respond.
 Communication server, including unication facilities of the application the TTS port, the voice browser, the Messaging application, and the line For the serial SM also tests the SM IDI/MCI integrations, the system IDI or MCI link.
-Fax Outcall Tests that the ap plication server can send a fax to number. system with the c to gain access to a computer putbound fax client software to run ster the following parameters: Enable fax diagnostic Select this check box to enable the outbound fax diagnostics feature.
+Fax Outcall Tests that the ap the specified fax plication server can send a fax to number. system with the o to gain access to a computer outbound fax client software to run ster the following parameters: Enable fax diagnostic Select this check box to enable the outbound fax diagnostics feature.
 SMI displays this check box only when you select AII tests from the Select the test(s) to run drop-down list.
 Fax number The destination fax number.
 Use default telephony parameters Select this check box to use the default telephony parameters.
 When you clear this check box, you can customize some of the